oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 Verifiable Credentials.

 SD-JWT itself does not define the claims that must be used within the payload or their semantics.
+JWT defines rules for payload but does not define who Verifiable Credentials can be expressed using JWT.

-This specification therefore defines how Verifiable Credentials can be expressed using SD-JWT.
+This specification therefore defines how Verifiable Credentials can be expressed using JWT or SD-JWT.

 JWTs (and SD-JWTs) can contain claims that are registered in "JSON Web Token Claims" registry as defined in [@!RFC7519], as well as public and